hsmty/hsmty.api/README.md

 ### POST /status/update

-Updates the status of the hackerspace with a Open/Close notification, sensor information or some other 'event' in the space.
+Updates the status of the hackerspace with a Open/Close notification, sensor information or some other 'event' in the space, should contain status={open,close} as form data to update the space's status.

 ### GET /status/events